KAIisDead/Weather_Pipeline/README.md

 2. Let Maven download the libraries it needs
 3. Run `Pipeline.java` (right-click it → Run)

-That's it — no setup, no API key, no separate database to install.

 You can also run it from a terminal with: